Links on Android Authority may earn us a commission. Learn more.

 Hawkeye will be available exclusively on Disney Plus when it premieres November 24.

-The first season of Hawkeye on Disney Plus will run for eight episodes, with the finale airing January 12, 2022.
+The first season of Hawkeye on Disney Plus will run for six episodes over four weeks.

 Earlier MCU series on Disney Plus came out Fridays.
 After WandaVision and The Falcon and the Winter Soldier, Disney made the switch to hump day with Loki and What If…?.